Dionne-Lab/catalight/docs/source/user_guide.rst

         run_study(expt_list, eqpt_list)
         shut_down(eqpt_list)

-Thats it!
-Define as many experiments as you'd like, supplying a list or list of list according to the independent variable defined by the eqpt_list attribute.
+That's it!
+Define as many experiments as you'd like, supplying a list or list of lists according to the independent variable defined by the eqpt_list attribute.

 .. _gui:

 Graphical user interface
 ------------------------
 A graphical user interface has been developed for both the execution of experiments/hardware control and seperately the initialization of data analysis.
 In the current state, new user groups will need to edit some source code to utilize the GUI version of catalight, unless identical hardware is equipped.
-By exactly matching class methods, a great deal of code editting can be avoided by simply redefining what equipment is imported to the GUI module.
+By exactly matching class methods, a great deal of code editing can be avoided by simply redefining what equipment is imported to the GUI module.
 See :doc:`the development guide </developer_guide>` for more details on making your changes to the codebase.

-.. warning:: If running the gui with Spyder change your settings to excecute in a external system terminal.
+.. warning:: If running the GUI with Spyder, change your settings to excecute in a external system terminal.
 Running through an IPython kernel can cause errors with threading in the current implementation.

 There are two main types of GUIs present within catalight.
-Files containing the phrase "GUI" (:mod:`catalight.catalight_GUI`) are meant to be used entirely as a UI by executing the script from an editor or the command line.
+Files containing the phrase "GUI" (e.g. :mod:`catalight.catalight_GUI`) are meant to be used entirely as a UI by executing the script from an editor or the command line.
 Modules beginning with the phrase "run\_" contain a gui component and can be executed from the editor or command line as a script, but these files can also be used through scripting by calling their main() function.
 You can read more about the latter type in the :doc:`data analysis section <data_analysis>`.

 .. figure:: _static/images/gui_live_view.png
     :width: 800